-Our District offers a variety of volunteering activities and programming to choose from.
+Our District offers a variety of volunteer opportunities and programs to choose from.
 It is very important that you select all functions or duties you will be performing.
 Once approved, only selected functions will be displayed on your profile when you sign in at each site.

 If you are unsure about placement or forgot to add a specific function, please contact our Volunteer Coordinator, Sabra Romero using the contact information indicated below.
 You can also see the opportunities we have available at www.sfps.info.

 We recommend that you complete the application on a desktop computer.
 While completing this application, it is very important that the information you enter matches your identification card including your full legal name and date of birth.